This paper was updated on January 2, 2026.

 Introduction

-On September 24, 2025, the Department of Homeland Security (DHS) published a proposed rule to change how U.S. Citizenship and Immigration Services (USCIS) operates the lottery process to select H-1B visa petitions.
-Under current rules, when the number of petitions exceeds the 85,000 available cap (65,000 visas under the regular cap and an additional 20,000 visas under the advanced degree exemption cap), USCIS conducts a random lottery selection that grants every beneficiary the same chances of being selected.
-The proposed rule would replace that random lottery with a weighted selection process that gives greater odds of selection to higher-wage applicants.
+On December 23, 2025, the Department of Homeland Security (DHS) published a final rule to change how U.S. Citizenship and Immigration Services (USCIS) operates the lottery process to select H-1B visa petitions.
+The new rule will take effect on February 27.
+Under previous rules, when the number of petitions exceeded the 85,000 available cap (65,000 visas under the regular cap and an additional 20,000 visas under the advanced degree exemption cap), USCIS conducted a random lottery that gave every beneficiary the same chance of being selected.
+The new final rule will replace that random lottery with a weighted selection process that gives greater odds of selection to higher-wage applicants.

-Weighting by wage level: Based on the profession, salary, and region of the H-1B applicant, petitions would be assigned a weight based on the Occupational Employment and Wage Statistics (OEWS).
-A registration at wage level IV would be entered in the lottery pool four times.
-At wage level III, applicants would be entered in the lottery three times.
-At wage level II, applicants would be entered two times.
-And at wage level I applicants would be entered just once.
+Weighting by wage level: Based on the profession, salary, and region of the H-1B applicant, petitions will be assigned a weight based on the Occupational Employment and Wage Statistics (OEWS).
+A registration at wage level IV will be entered in the lottery pool four times.
+At wage level III, applicants will be entered in the lottery three times.
+At wage level II, applicants will be entered two times.
+And at wage level I applicants will be entered just once.

 Within each occupation and region in the country where the job will be performed, the OEWS data set provides four wage levels that correspond roughly to experience and job complexity: